West Monroe, Louisiana Tutoring Programs

-West Monroe District Curriculum Used in Our In-Home Tutoring Programs
+West Monroe District and Curriculum

 The public schools in the city of West Monroe are part of the Ouachita Parish School District.
 The district is dedicated to providing a high quality education for all students.
 In partnership with students, parents, and the community the district works to provide students with the skills they need to be productive members of society.
 In addition to a rigorous academic curriculum the district provides a secondary vocational curriculum is offered to students looking to enter the workforce upon graduation.